The annual Student Essay Competition run by the Economics Network this year asked students, ‘how would they make difficult economics easier to learn?’

 Interactive tools and software are seen as a good thing from the student perspective.
 Online discussion forums, lectures, videos or tests were all suggested.
 Most of the students recognised that it can be difficult to encourage students to use these facilities.

-“Moodle allows for student fora, online discussion boards and other means of establishing dialogue between students about their courses.”
+“Moodle allows for student fora, online discussion boards and other means of establishing a dialogue between students about their courses.”

 “No incentive is provided for engaging in such discussion.”